 - National Day Calendar: National Insurance Awareness Day – June 28

-- National Association of Insurance Commissioners: Auto Insurance Coverage: Understanding Your Auto Insurance Policy
+- National Association of Insurance Commissioners: Auto Insurance Coverage: Consumer’s Guide to Auto Insurance

 - North Carolina Department of Insurance: A Consumer’s Guide to Automobile Insurance